-- Are you struggling to design efficient putaway paths for your employees?
+- Are you struggling to design efficient directed putaway paths for your employees?

-- Do you struggle to create efficient pick paths for your warehouse workers?
+- Do you struggle to create efficient picker walking paths for your warehouse workers?

-- Is it hard to find accurate data about your inventory?
+- Is it hard to improve inventory accuracy?

 - Do you have to gather and consolidate data from multiple systems to arrive at an accurate inventory number?

 - Are you struggling to manage a recent increase in order volumes?

 - Are you evaluating right KPIs for your warehouse?

 - Have you recently experienced a shift in business models? (e.g., B2C warehouse to B2B warehouse)

 - Are you struggling to fulfill orders across multiple warehouses?

 Warehouses are labor-intensive environments.
 Consequently, warehouse owners must find systems and technologies that help them use labor effectively.